cloudflare/wrangler-legacy/docs/content/kv_commands.md

 ### `list`

 Outputs a list of all keys in a given namespace.

+Requires `--binding` or `--namespace-id` argument.

 Optional params include
 1. `--env`: The [environment](./environments) argument.
 1. `--prefix`: A prefix to filter listed keys.